kstenerud/dogma/kbnf.md

 ### Support for binary grammars

-Binary grammars generally behave quite differently from textual grammars, and require special support:
+Binary grammars have different needs from textual grammars, and require special support:

-* **Bit arrays**: Binary grammars tend to work at bit-level granularity, and thus require support for arbitrarily sized bit arrays.
+* **Bit arrays**: Binary formats tend to work at bit-level granularity, and thus require support for arbitrarily sized bit arrays.
 * **Variables & Functions**: Binary formats often represent data in complex ways that can't be parsed without passing some context around.
 * **Conditionals & Logic**: Binary formats often include or exclude portions based on encoded values elsewhere.
 Evaluating these requires the use of conditionals and logic operators.
 * **Calculations**: Many binary field sizes are determined by data stored elsewhere in the document, and often they require calculations of some sort to determine the final field size.